Tornado replacement must be fifth generation: German air force chief

-BERLIN (Reuters) - The German military needs a fifth-generation replacement for its Tornado fighter jets that is hard to detect on enemy radars and can strike targets from a great distance, the chief of staff of the air force said on Wednesday.
+BERLIN (Reuters) - The German military needs a “fifth-generation” replacement for its Tornado fighter jets that is hard to detect on enemy radars and can strike targets from a great distance, the chief of staff of the air force said on Wednesday.

-Lieutenant General Karl Muellner’s comments are his clearest public statements to date on the Tornado replacement program and indicate a preference for Lockheed Martin Corp’s F-35 fighter jet, the only Western aircraft that meets those requirements.
+Lieutenant General Karl Muellner’s comments are his clearest public statements to date on the Tornado replacement program.
+They indicate a preference for Lockheed Martin Corp’s F-35 fighter jet, the only Western aircraft that meets those requirements.

-The air force last month issued a formal request for information about the F-35, the F-15 and F/A-18E/F, both built by Boeing Co, and the European Eurofighter Typhoon, as it kicks off the process of replacing its 85 Tornado jets, which will go out of service around 2030.
+The air force last month issued a formal request for information about the F-35, as well as three other jets: the F-15 and F/A-18E/F, both built by Boeing Co, and the European Eurofighter Typhoon.

+Germany is kicking off the process of replacing its 85 Tornado jets, which will go out of service around 2030.

-The program could be worth around 20 billion euros ($23 billion) for the winning bidder in coming years.
+The program could be worth billions of euros for the winning bidder in coming years.

 Muellner told Reuters Germany would need to buy an off-the-shelf replacement that could enter service around 2025 to facilitate a smooth transition with the Tornado, noting that did not leave enough time to develop a unique solution.